themebeez/royale-news/readme.txt

 == Copyright ==

-Royale News WordPress Theme, Copyright (C) 2024, themebeez Royale News is distributed under the terms of the GNU GPL
+Royale News WordPress Theme, Copyright (C) 2024, themebeez Royale News is distributed under the terms of the GNU GPL.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 == Credits ==